 The District has reviewed the material contained in the permit application for the proposed project and has made a preliminary determination that the project is expected to comply with all applicable requirements of District, state, and federal air quality-related regulations.
 The preliminary recommendation is to issue an Authority to Construct/Permit to Operate for the equipment listed below.
-However, the proposed source will be located within an Overburdened Community and requires an HRA, which triggers the public notification requirements of District Regulation 2-1-412.
+However, the proposed source will be located within an Overburdened Community, as defined in Regulation 2-1-243, which triggers the public notification requirements of District Regulation 2-1-412.
 After the comments are received and reviewed, the District will make a final determination on the permit.